Osanyin-Taiwo-30/PCI-readDiag/docs/usage.md

 ### Dataframe exploration

-The Pandas dataframe is a tabular data structure with its own built in functions and methods.
+The Pandas dataframe is a tabular data structure with its own built-in functions and methods.
 This section shows some generic operations related to it.

 Previously, we learned that the method `obsInfo` returns a dictionary with one DataFrame for each observation, e.g., for the `t` (temperature) observation: